SSbit01/SSbit01/README.md

-# ✋ Stop where you are!
-Let me introduce myself 🤠

 ## I'm  ***Stefan Samson***, also known as [SSbit01][website]

 A **passionate** and young **self-taught developer** who enjoys exploring and trying out the **latest technologies**.